Managing Instructor Qualification Records

 Summary

-FlightSense tracks FAA Part 141 instructor qualification records across four categories: certificates, proficiency records, course authorizations, and aircraft authorizations.
+FlightSense tracks FAA Part 141 instructor qualification records across three categories: proficiency records, course authorizations, and aircraft authorizations.
 The system automatically calculates expiration dates using FAA's 12-month calendar rule and alerts you when records need attention.

 Who this is for